What is Interview Bias and How to Avoid It | Thomas.co

 Use an interview guide

 This is a document that is put together to help provide a structure for the interviewing process.
-It helps keep both the interviewer and the organisation interviewing in a consistent and compliant manner which should help all candidates get the same treatment at interview.
+It helps keep both the interviewer and the organization interviewing in a consistent and compliant manner which should help all candidates get the same treatment at interview.

 Furthermore, this will help interviewers know what to ask and in what order, so as to help provide the same candidate experience for all applicants.
 Whilst the questions may change based on the industry or requirements for the job, an interview guide can be used to help candidates for a role be treated equally.

-Use standardised questions and scoring criteria
+Use standardized questions and scoring criteria

 Provide interviewer training

 Interviewers must have training on equality and diversity, including how to avoid their own unconscious biases.
-Not only will this help to minimise the impact of hidden intolerances and prejudices but it will also provide a fairer system for all the candidates being interviewed.
+Not only will this help to minimize the impact of hidden intolerances and prejudices but it will also provide a fairer system for all the candidates being interviewed.

 Training should include things such as: